Sushiscript/sushiscript/docs/language-specification.md

 - A literal of simple type is a well-typed expression
 - An defined identifier is a well-typed expression
-- Other expressions are well typed if all direct sub-expressions are well typed, and their types together satisfy the [_typing rules_](#4.4 Typing Rule) of that composite expression.
+- Other expressions are well typed if all direct sub-expressions are well typed, and their types together satisfy the _typing rules_(explained later) of that composite expression.

 #### 4.3.2 Type Requirement